reduxframework/docs/docs/core-fields/text.md

 ## Using the `data` Argument Manually
 This argument serves two purposes with the text field.
 First, it works like any other [data](../configuration/fields/data.md) argument.
 Meaning it can populate the field with WordPress data.
-Second, it allows a user to pass single array or a multi-dimensional array to output a number of text fields.
+Second, it allows a user to pass a single array or a multidimensional array to output a number of text fields.

 ::: danger TAKE NOTE